nirmalpatra06/dashboard/README.md

 # Dashboard

 This project is built using React, Chart.js, Redux Toolkit and Tailwind CSS.
+Created a Json file to build this dashboard dynamically.

 ## Demo